 A homeopathic-herbal product that is effective in decreasing pain, reducing inflammation and swelling.
 Many surgeons use arnica to help speed the recovery of surgery or injury.
 Dosage: Up to nine tablets can be taken (dissolved under the tongue) as needed.
 Higher doses may increase blood pressure after 2 weeks.
 Topically, arnica cream or gel can be applied freely to the affected area.

 Additional protein concentrations are helpful in maintaining muscle mass that can reduce the pain associated with back aches.
-Dosage: 2-4 scoops of soy, whey, rice, or buckwheat protein daily are healthy choices.
+Dosage: 2-4 scoops of whey or vegan protein daily are healthy choices.

 Avoiding Injury, Spasm and Pain.
 Advanced Nutrition Publications, Inc. rev. 1999.